Norm Sherry, Dodgers teammate of Sandy Koufax, dies at 89

 Sherry’s brother, Larry, also made it to the majors as a relief pitcher for 11 seasons.
 He was the Most Valuable Player in the 1959 World Series, when he and Norm were teammates on the Dodgers.
 Norm didn’t play in that series.

-On May 7, 1960, the brothers became the first all-Jewish battery in MLB history.
+On May 7, 1960, they became the first Jewish brothers to be Major League Baseball batterymates.

 In 1965, Sherry began his managerial career in the Dodgers minor league system.
 He scouted for a year with the New York Yankees, and returned to managing in the California Angels’ system in 1969.

-Note: This story was first published on March 10, 2021.
-It was updated on March 12, 2021 to correct that Norm Sherry and Larry Sherry were the first Jewish brothers to be Major League Baseball batterymates, not the first all-Jewish battery.